s5k6/shelltalk/stefan/README.md

 called (PID 96330).
 The last line is printed by the new child (PID 96331).

 > Historically, fork(2) was a system call.
-Today it's a frontend to
+Today it's most likely a
-> clone(2) which gives more control over what parts of the execution
+> frontend to clone(2) which gives more control over what parts of the
-> context should be shared between parent and child.
-The line between
+> execution context should be shared between parent and child.
+The
-> child process and thread is blurred on Linux.
-Also, strace(1) will
+> line between child process and thread is blurred on Linux.
+Also,
-> report `clone`, not `fork`.
+> strace(1) will report `clone`, not `fork`.
+See posix_spawn(3) and
+> vfork(2) for more alternatives.

 Fork a child, then replace it